Diamondbacks vs. Tigers Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- In 12 starts, Nelson has pitched through or past the fifth inning nine times.
-He has a season average of 5.1 frames per outing.
+- The Diamondbacks will send Zac Gallen (7-2) to the mound for his 14th start this season.

+- Gallen will look to finish five or more innings for the fourth start in a row.

-- In 12 appearances this season, he has finished one without allowing an earned run.
+- In 13 appearances this season, he has finished five without allowing an earned run.

 |Opponent